asmith-git/anvil-scheduling/README.md

 ## Extensions
 This library has some optional features that can be enabled with compiler constants:
+#### ANVIL_TASK_FIBERS
+Executes each task in a fiber (coroutine).
+This offers greater flexibility in yielding conditions as multiple tasks can be executed in 'parallel' on the same thread instead of using a stack based method.
+This is currently only implemented for Windows
 #### ANVIL_TASK_DELAY_SCHEDULING
 This adds the virtual IsReadyToExecute() function to Task, which will prevent a Task from being executed until this returns true.
 This can be useful for holding tasks in the scheduler until some resource becomes available.
 #### ANVIL_TASK_CALLBACKS
 Adds the virtual functions OnScheduled(), OnBlock(), OnResume() and OnCancel() functions to task.
 These are called when the state of the task is about to be changed, which is usefull for debugging or monitoring the status of the scheduler.
 #### ANVIL_TASK_HAS_EXCEPTIONS
 Allows tasks to throw exceptions when executing, which will be caught and rethrown by Wait()
-#### ANVIL_TASK_MEMORY_OPTIMISED
-Reduces the size of Task from 12 bytes to 8 bytes in 32-bit mode and from 24 bytes to 12 bytes in 64-bit mode (If no other extensions are enabled).
-Incompatible with ANVIL_TASK_EXTENDED_PRIORITY.
 #### ANVIL_TASK_EXTENDED_PRIORITY
-Adds the GetExtendedPriority() function, which defines a 24-bit priority that controls the order in which tasks with the same priority will execute.
+Adds the GetExtendedPriority() function, this allows for custom behaviour to decide the order in which tasks with equal priority are executed.
-#### ANVIL_TASK_EXTENDED_PRIORITY2
-Same as ANVIL_TASK_EXTENDED_PRIORITY, but the extended priority is 56-bit instead of 24-bit.
+ANVIL_TASK_EXTENDED_PRIORITY should be defined as 0 to disable this feature, otherwise it should be a value between 1 and 63.
+This number determines how many bits are used for the extended priority data.
+The value is rounded up to the nearest integer size and the remaining bits are used for the regular priorty value.
 #### ANVIL_NO_EXECUTE_ON_WAIT
 Wait() will put the thread to sleep instead of calling Yield().
 This should be used when you don't want tasks executing on a particular thread.
 #### ANVIL_DEBUG_TASKS